When you see a neighborhood for the first time, the most important thing

 One of the notable things about E County Rd 466 / County Rd 103 is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Also of note, some neighborhoods are made up of apartments.
+Furthermore, some neighborhoods are made up of apartments.
 Some consist of row houses, and most - by far - consist of a mixture of housing types.
 But the E County Rd 466 / County Rd 103 neighborhood stands out due to the total dominance of detached, single-family homes here.
 There are nearly no other types of residential real estate in the neighborhood.
-In fact, this neighborhood has a higher proportion of single-family homes in its real estate stock than 98.1% of all American neighborhoods.
+In fact, this neighborhood has a higher proportion of single-family homes in its real estate stock than 98.3% of all American neighborhoods.

 Notable & Unique: Occupations

-are often the backbone of the local economy.
-In the E County Rd 466 / County Rd 103
+There are more people living in the E County Rd 466 / County Rd 103 neighborhood